GallVp/emgGO/docs/edtaExplained.md

 </p>

 #### 3. Second threshold using on time
 The input of this operation is the `aboveBaselineEvents` vector.
 It consists of trains of 1's and 0's.
 1's represent the signal samples which are `Nsd` standard deviations above the baseline mean.
-0's represent the signal samples which are `Nsd` standard deviations below the baseline mean.

 This operation takes these trains of 1's and only allow a train which lasts for at least `Ton` seconds.
 The first 1 of each train is marked as an onset and the last 1 is marked as an offset.
 The indices of these 1's are separated into two vectors: `onSets` for indices of onsets and `offSets` for indices of offsets.
 The result of this operation can be obtained and plotted as follows.